310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 And maybe I just wanna tear apart that fake charade, and laugh at them and their shocked expressions once they find out the truth.

-That’s who I really am, Chiaki-san — a cruel, unfair guy.
+That’s who I really am, Chiaki-san—a cruel, unfair guy.
 {% endbubble %}
 {% img /img/es/eventstory/meteorimpact/secondhalfch9_2.jpg %}
 {% bubble Chiaki pastserious %}